-If you're going to have a guest who's promoting a book, business event or something else, do a bit of homework and be ready with relevant questions.
+If you're going to have a guest that's promoting a book, business event etc. do some homework and be ready with relevant questions.
 Jen Lehner surprised her guest Ash Ambirge by asking her to read a selected section from her book.
-It set up great follow-up questions and context for listeners.
+It set up great follow up questions and context for listeners.

-You'll get lots of yes's when asking guests to come on your podcast if it's clear you have checked out their info and can deliver a good platform where they can shine.
+You'll get lots of yes's when asking guests to come on your podcast if it's clear you have checked out their info and can deliver a good platform for them to shine.